-This site has been developed for veterinary graduates, students and nurses.
+A free veterinary encyclopedia developed for veterinary graduates, students, and nurses.
 It provides a comprehensive virtual curriculum containing a wealth of veterinary information and learning resources.
-Use the navigation buttons above to jump to the relevant section of the site or search for a particular topic.

 Here are some questions to guide you through the process of critical evaluation of information sources: